BIOS3010/Module-11-Genome-Assembly/Exercise1_Genome_Assembly.md

 To leave screen press Ctrl + A + D

 Is it running?
-Check by entering top
+Check by typing *top* and pressing enter.
+You should see your username and the processes you are running.

-Or look at the files .err and .out
+Also look at the files .err and .out (insiden the directory you created, either canu_assembly or flye_assembly

 To reenter a screen do the following steps.
 Look at which screens you have using